Darko Stošić: KSW

 It was announced in April 2020, that Darko was signing a 4-fight deal with KSW.
 For his organizational debut, Stošić is scheduled to fight the five-fight KSW veteran Michał Włodarek at KSW 58.
 The fight was later postponed for KSW 59: Fight Code.
 He won the bout via KO in the second round.

 Stošić, as a replacement for Jay Silva, faced Michał Kita on June 5, 2021, at KSW 61.
 He controlled most of the bout and finished Kita in the first round via ground and pound.

 Stošić faced Michał Andryszak on September 4, 2021, at KSW 63: Crime of The Century.
 He won the bout via split decision.

 Stošić fought for the KSW Heavyweight Championship against reigning champion Phil De Fries at KSW 67 on February 26, 2022.
 He lost the bout via TKO after tapping due to combination of exhaustion and damage in the fifth round.

 Stošić faced Michał Kita in a rematch at KSW 74: De Fries vs. Prasel on September 10, 2022.
 He won the bout in the second round, knocking Kita out.

 Stošić faced Shamil Gaziev on February 18, 2023, at BRAVE CF 69, losing the bout via TKO stoppage in the first round.

 Stošić faced Štefan Vojčák on July 15, 2023, at KSW 84: De Fries vs. Bajor, winning the bout after knocking Vojcak out in the third round.

 Stošić headlined KSW 87 against Michal Martínek on October 15, 2023, winning the bout after knocking out Martínek in the first round.

 Stošić faced Matheus Scheffel at XTB KSW Epic: Chalidow vs Adamek on February 24, 2024, winning the bout via ground and pound TKO in the first round.

 On June 1, 2024, Stošić faced Miran Fabjan in the main event of FNC 17, defeating him via TKO stoppage despite being hurt earlier in the round.

+Other promotions

+Stošić faced former NFL player and fellow UFC alum Greg Hardy at FNC 31 on May 30, 2026 in a catchweight bout after Hardy missed weight by 25 pounds.
+He won the fight by knockout in the third round.